 Montague McMillan Professor of English / Executive Vice President/ Vice President for Academic Affairs

-As the chief academic officer of the college, Dr. Gainey is responsible for teaching, research, registration, the library, educational media services, student financial aid, extended campus and day programs, academic advising, and academic support services.
+As the chief academic officer of the college, Dr. Gainey is responsible for teaching, research, registration, the library, educational media services, student financial aid, Online & Evening and day programs, academic advising, and academic support services.
 As Executive Vice President, Dr. Gainey assists in the direction of the day-to-day operation of the College, implementing plans and policies to achieve overall institutional objectives and maximizing program results.
 She also presides over the College in the absence of the president.

 Dr. Gainey holds a SC General Contractor's license, enjoys reading blueprints as well as contemporary fiction, attending football games and NASCAR races, working with her husband on projects around the house, and spending time with her grandchildren who are 15, 13, and 11 years old.